Kagemitsu Hasegawa

 The perfect consonance is a chord that has three or more tones, and build upwardly by the interval of perfect 5th, perfect 11th, perfect 19th, perfect 25th, and etc.

-Also in my theory, as mentioned above, the upwardly built chord by perfect fourth must be positioned as shortened and inverted form of the upwardly built perfect eleventh.
+Also in my theory, as mentioned above, the upwardly built chord by perfect

 4. Conclusion

-As mentioned at the beginning, there still remain undeveloped areas in the twelve-tone scales.
-Those are not areas for atonal music as if the game theory had been used, but ones for expansibility that represent possibilities for tonalia.
+the twelve-tone scales.
+Those are not areas for atonal music as if the

 (Due to the restriction on symbol input, ♭ was not used.)